-- Upgrading parks and playgrounds throughout the City of Sydney area to include inclusive design principles for people with sensory and cognitive disability. - Updating our planning controls to increase the amount of universally designed housing, including achieving 100% silver and 15% platinum housing under the Liveable Housing Guidelines. - Producing inclusive and accessible events and promoting greater accessibility in event planning through our grants and sponsorship program.
+- Upgrading parks and playgrounds throughout the City of Sydney area to include inclusive design principles for people with sensory and cognitive disabilities. - Updating our planning controls to increase the amount of universally designed housing, including achieving 100% of dwellings to be delivered to a minimum Liveable Housing Design silver performance standard, and 15% of dwellings to continue to be delivered to the Australian Standard (Adaptable Housing). - Producing inclusive and accessible events and promoting greater accessibility in event planning through our grants and sponsorship program.

-Image: Children on a basket swing playing at Ross Street playground / Photo: Renee Nowytarger
+Image: Children on a basket swing playing at Ross Street playground / Photo: Renee Nowytarger / City of Sydney